Sadet-Cloud/documentation/content/developer/tutorials/server_framework_101.rst

 a technical role.
 Either way, this tutorial will level you up as an Odoo developer and show you the ropes of working with the server framework.

-This tutorial will take you on a step-by-step journey, building a real estate asset management application as you explore the core concepts of the server framework.
+You will embark on a step-by-step journey, building a real estate asset management application as you explore the core concepts of the server framework.
 Each chapter of the tutorial builds upon the previous one, so make sure to follow them in order.

 .. todo: insert picture of the final view